 Caring for kids wherever you are

-When it comes to receiving palliative or hospice care from Children’s Hospitals and Clinics of Minnesota, location is no barrier.
-Nearly every visit with a Children’s palliative or hospice team member begins with a physician referral if your child’s doctor thinks he or she could benefit from palliative care services.
+When it comes to receiving palliative or hospice care from Children’s Minnesota, location is no barrier.
+Nearly every visit with a Children’s Minnesota palliative or hospice team member begins with a physician referral if your child’s doctor thinks he ir she could benefit from palliative care services.